-From my small beginnings as a child interested in nutritional “bio-hacking” I continued to dive into bodybuilding in my early college years and learned many more tricks of the trade.
+From my small beginnings as a child interested in nutritional “bio-hacking” I continued to dive into bodybuilding in my early college years and learned many more tricks of the trade regarding metabolism, weight loss and macronutrients required for optimal health.
 Still, as I began to learn more, I realized that everyone had a one-sided view of what to do and didn’t take multiple studies into account.
 This is when my holistic search really began.

 As I progressed, some of the following physicians have taught me much of the necessary knowledge to where my journey as a physician began.